chatcher20/Tweeter/README.md

-# Tweeter Project
+# Tweeter

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page "clone" of the popular social media app, Twitter.
 I utilized skills in HTML, CSS, JS, jQuery and AJAX on the front-end to develop this app.

 ## Getting Started